-1. V Liabilities - Employee Benefits
+Liabilities - Employee Benefits 1.V

-Employee benefits are accrued for such items as wages and salaries, annual leave and long service leave in respect of services provided by the employees up to the reporting date.
-Liabilities for employee entitlements are assessed at each reporting date.
+Liabilities are recognised for employee benefits such as wages and salaries, annual leave and long service leave in respect of services provided by the employees up to the reporting date.
+Liabilities for employee benefits are assessed at each reporting date.
 Where it is expected that the leave will be taken in the next twelve months the liability is treated as a current liability.
 Otherwise the liability is treated as non-current.

-(i) Salaries and wages
+Salaries and wages

 A liability for salaries and wages is recognised and measured as the amount unpaid at the reporting date at current pay rates in respect of employees' services up to that date.
-This liability is treated as a payable and not as a provision.
+This liability represents an accrued expense and is reported in Note 24 as a payable.

-(ii) Annual leave
+Annual leave

 A liability for annual leave is recognised.
-The current portion is based on current wage and salary levels and includes related employee on-costs.
+The current portion (based on the expected payment date) is calculated on current wage and salary levels and includes related employee on-costs.
 The non current portion is based on projected future wage and salary levels and related employee on-costs, discounted to present values.
-This liability is treated as a provision.
+This liability represents an accrued expense and is reported in Note 16 as a payable.

-(iii) Sick leave
+Sick leave